 Pursuing miracles instead of the miracle worker

-It is deviation at its peak when a Christian chooses to seek prophecy, miracles instead of seeking to know the Jesus Christ personally as and Saviour.
+It is deviation at its peak when a Christian chooses to seek prophecy, miracles instead of seeking to know Jesus Christ personally as Lord and Saviour.

 A Christian should not say to a Prophet, Odifo, hye me nkom, hye me nkom, meaning, “Prophet, prophesy, prophesy, I need a personal prophecy now.”
 It is highly unscriptural and unchristian to pursue personal prophecies instead of desiring to know Jesus Christ personally.
 Prophets must give prophecies to confirm what the Spirit has told a believer.
 I agree with Apostle Professor Johnson Suleman that, “prophecies cannot break biblical principles.”

 It is so disheartening and demoralising to hear the masses, particularly the youth, insulting their leaders in the name of democracy.
 Democracy without decency and decorum is destruction.
 The Bible says;

 “Obey the government, for God is the one who has put it there.
 There is no government anywhere that God has not placed in power.
 So those who refuse to obey the laws of the land are refusing to obey God, and punishment will follow.”
 (Romans 13:1-2)

 Does it mean Christians should not criticise their leaders?

 As Christians, we have to criticise constructively and circumspectly.